zencrepes/docs/use/README.md

 # Datasets

-In ZenCrepes, each dataset is treated independently and tightly relate to the way the data is being organized (or provided through API) by the various service providers.

-Although common elements will be present (such as list of elements), each dataset will be presented in a way relevant to the data itself always keeping a focus on [ZenCrepes three primary objectives](http://docs.zencrepes.io/#what-is-zencrepes).
+In ZenCrepes, each dataset is treated independently and although common elements will be present (such as list of elements), each dataset will be presented in a way relevant to the data itself always keeping a focus on [ZenCrepes three primary objectives](http://docs.zencrepes.io/#what-is-zencrepes).

+# User Interface

+# Query-centric

+ZenCrepes is query-centric, clicking on data elements or interacting with the backend is always done by means of a query.

+Operating on the query is usually done through:

+- Facets to progressively filter-down content
+- Clicking on a chart element